MichaelRoyer/CleaningData/README.md

 Steps to run the run_analysis.R script:

-* Download the run_analysis.R script (from the repo) to the desired working directory.
+* Download the run_analysis.R script (from this repo) to the desired working directory.

 * Start R or RStudio, depending on user's preference.